Nextcloud Trademark Guidelines

 - "Built on Nextcloud"

-You may use the Nextcloud Marks in describing and advertising your Nextcloud-related product or service, or on business cards to identify your affiliation with the Nextcloud Community, so long as:
+You may use the Nextcloud Marks in describing and advertising your Nextcloud-related product or services like training, development and support, on websites, marketing materials or on business cards to identify your affiliation with the Nextcloud Community, so long as:

 - You do not imply or state an endorsement by the Nextcloud Community or otherwise misrepresent your relationship with the Nextcloud Community;